Alternative lending refers to private companies that offer small business loans outside of traditional banks.

 There are tons of financial products out there, but not all of them are exclusive to banks.
-For example, you can get business loans from a bank or also from an alternative lender (or nonbank lender).
+For example, you can get business loans from a bank or an alternative lender (or nonbank lender).

-What is Online Alternative Lending?
+What Is Online Alternative Financing?

 Instead of asking for extensive financial information and paperwork, online alternative lenders use technology.